Two South Austin Elementaries in the Same District, Separated by a Highway and 2 TEA Points

 You might lean toward Cowan if:

-- The slightly higher overall score and stronger Closing the Gaps mark matter
+- The slightly higher overall score and the Bowie High School feeder pattern matter

-- The specific Cowan zone neighborhoods suit your commute
+- The specific Cowan zone neighborhoods in 78749 suit your commute

 You might lean toward Casey if:

-At identical prices and a 2 point TEA difference, this one truly comes down to location preference.
-Both are B rated Austin ISD schools under $420,000 and both earned 6 of 7 distinctions.
-Just pick the commute and neighborhood that work for you.
+At a 2 point TEA difference, this one really comes down to location preference and feeder pattern.
+Both are B rated Austin ISD elementary schools.
+Pick the commute, neighborhood, and high school path that work for you.

 Frequently Asked Questions